-Students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201 Introduction to the Study of African American Cultural Practices.
+Undergraduate students may apply for formal admission to the certificate program at any time once they have taken and achieved a satisfactory standing in the core course, AAS 201, Introduction to the Study of African American Cultural Practices.

 CAAS is proud to extend the opportunity for students to obtain a certificate in AAS while completing the major requirements in the following departments:

 The Center encourages all students who are seriously considering pursuing a certificate, to meet with a CAAS faculty member who may be helpful with course selection.

 Students interested in pursuing a certificate in African American Studies should complete the Certificate Registration Form, save it, and email it to April Peters (firstname.lastname@example.org).

 The 2015 CAAS Class Day Celebration will take place on Monday, June 1st, at 12:45 p.m in the Class of 1936 Memorial Garden, behind Stanhope Hall.

 (Add to your Princeton.edu Google Calendar) Our graduating seniors will be awarded certificates and other honors.
 As always, a delicious soul food lunch from Delta's Restaurant will be served.